Skip to content

 When a deadly asteroid slammed into the sea floor off the coast of the Yucatan Peninsula 66 million years ago, it created over 6,000 fresh water sinkholes and caves called cenotes.
 The ancient Mayans used these groundwater pools as sacred wells and performed offerings and spiritual rituals here.
 Today, these cenotes are open to the public for exploring, swimming, and scuba diving.

 The most popular cenote in Tulum (also my favorite) is the Gran Cenote, a gorgeous sinkhole filled with clear turquoise-colored waters, partly open to the sky and partly under a cave.
-But what makes this cenote stand out from the rest is what lies beneath: you can literally snorkel amidst stalagmites and stalactites that run for miles underwater.
 Entry is 500 MXN (US$25) and includes use of snorkeling gear and life vest.
+The nearest cenote to Tulum is Cenote Calavera, a fun spot where you can do cliff-jumping!

 We have our own car here, so we usually visit several cenotes in one day.
 It’s affordable and relatively easy to drive in Tulum, plus you won’t need an international license to drive here.
 Search for car rentals here!
 But if you don’t intend to drive, I recommend booking a day tour so to make the most of your time.